csmertx/csmertx.github.io/content/Blog/stuff/2023/rpi4console.md

 title: RPi4 Console
 ---

-## January 20, 2023 (Created: 06-07-21)
+## January 20, 2023
+### Created: 06-07-21

 I wanted a tiny console to check out ARM architecture stuff.
-My notes under Linux > Devices > RPi4
+My notes are at: Linux > Devices > RPi4

 This one does not include a parts list because this configuration killed the official RPi4 LCD screen.
 I sold my RPi4 because of sketchy hats (addon boards).
 Next attempt will be something different (if there is another attempt).